dgaydukov/cert-ocpjp11/files/ocpjp11.md

 myapp_fr.properties
 ```
 Then we have following order of execution:
-* if we don't pass anything `myapp_en` would be loaded, cause default locale is en.
+* if we don't pass anything `myapp_en` would be loaded, cause default locale is en
 * if we pass existing locale (like `fr` or `en_US`) corresponding file would be loaded
 * if we pass `en_us` locale 3 bundles would be loaded: `myapp => myapp_en => myapp_en_us`, with values overwriting each other.
 So if you have same key in all 3 files, key from `myapp_en_us` would be used
 * If we pass non-existing locale (like `german`) default locale would be loaded
 * If we set default locale as `german`, then `myappp` would be loaded.
 `Locale.setDefault` has 2 overloaded methods.
 One takes `Locale` object, another (Locale.Category, Locale).
 `Locale.getDefault` has 2 overloaded methods. () - get all, (Locale.Category)
 If we try to `getBundle` resource that doesn't exist, we got `java.util.MissingResourceException: Can't find bundle for base name myapp1, locale fr`
 If bundle exists, but there is no value for key, we got `java.util.MissingResourceException: Can't find resource for bundle java.util.PropertyResourceBundle, key lang`
 ```java